mattermost/docs/source/channels/react-to-messages.rst

 You can remove custom emojis that you uploaded to Mattermost.

 1. Open the Emoji Picker.
-2. Select **Custom Emoji**.
+2. Select **custom emoji**.
-3. If required, use the Search Bar to find your Custom Emoji in the list.
+3. If required, use the Search Bar to find your custom emoji in the list.
 4. Under **Actions** select **Delete**.
 5. Choose **Delete** to confirm.